biodiversitydata-se/repo-overview/README.md

 ### <a name="ala-forks"></a>ALA forks

 Tools for managing systematic monitoring projects at LU:
-* ecodata - primary data service for the Biocollect application
+* [ecodata](https://github.com/biodiversitydata-se/ecodata) - Primary data service for the Biocollect application
-* biocollect - front-end for ecodata, enables entering and retrieving systematic monitoring data (occurences and sites) and managing projects
+* [biocollect - front-end for ecodata, enables entering and retrieving systematic monitoring data (occurences and sites) and managing projects
 * ala-map-plugin - utilities for creating and displaying geographic data for clients of the ecodata services
 * ecodata-client-plugin - utilities and form rendering for clients of the ecodata services